An Introduction to Alaska & the Yukon

 Close to 80% of the Yukon remains pristine wilderness with 5,000 metre peaks, forested valleys, unspoiled waters and untamed wildlife.
 Parklands the size of small countries stretch from Canada’s highest mountain, Mount Logan, in southwest Yukon to its northern extreme at the Arctic Ocean.

 The Yukon truly is the Land of the Midnight Sun; in summer, the light just won’t quit, giving you plenty of time to hike, canoe, bike or kayak your way around the province.
-As the days shorten, snow blankets the landscape and offers a whole new form of adventure, including endless cross-country ski trails, dogsled rides and views of the majestic Northern Lights.
+As the days shorten, snow blankets the landscape and offers a whole new form of adventure, including endless cross-country ski trails and dogsled rides.
+The Yukon is also the perfect place to see the majestic Aurora Borealis; with the famous natural lights visible from April to August.